Holomorphic functions on the quantum polydisk and on the quantum ball: Preliminaries and notation

 Here are some basic examples of Arens-Michael envelopes.
 If $A=\CC[z_1,\ldots ,z_n]$ is the polynomial algebra, then the Arens-Michael envelope of $A$ is the algebra $\cO(\CC^n)$ of entire functions on $\CC^n$ \cite{T2}.
 More generally \cite[Example 3.6]{Pir_qfree}, if $X$ is an affine algebraic variety and $A=\cO^\reg(X)$ is the algebra of regular functions on $X$, then $\wh{A}$ is the algebra $\cO(X)$ of holomorphic functions on $X$.
 A similar result holds in the case where $(X,\cO^\reg_X)$ is an affine scheme of finite type over $\CC$ \cite[Example 7.2]{Pir_HFG}.

 Let $q\in\CC^\times$.
 Recall from Section~\ref{sect:intro} that the algebra $\cO_q^\reg(\CC^n)$ {\em of regular functions on the quantum affine $n$-space} is generated by $n$ elements $x_1,\ldots ,x_n$ subject to the relations $x_i x_j=qx_j x_i$ for all $i<j$ (see, e.g., \cite{Br_Good}).
-The Arens-Michael envelope of $\cO_q^\reg(\CC^n)$ is denoted by $\cO_q(\CC^n)$ and is called the {\em algebra of holomorphic functions on the quantum affine space} \cite{Pir_qfree}.
+Using the above examples as a motivation, we define \cite{Pir_qfree} the algebra $\cO_q(\CC^n)$ {\em of holomorphic functions on the quantum affine space} to be the Arens-Michael envelope of $\cO_q^\reg(\CC^n)$.
 As was shown in \cite[Theorem 5.11]{Pir_qfree}, we have

 where

 The topology on $\cO_q(\CC^n)$ is given by the norms $\|\cdot\|_\rho \; (\rho>0)$, and the multiplication is uniquely determined by $x_i x_j=qx_j x_i$ ($i<j$).
 Moreover, each norm $\|\cdot\|_\rho$ is submultiplicative.